vosaul/status.im/source/extensions/development.md

 ---
 id: development
-title: Developing an Extensions
+title: Get Your Hands Dirty
 ---

 # Developing an Extension

-Development is split in feature driven milestones.
-Each milestone's goal is to ship an identified set of features in a short (few weeks) time.
+Development is split into feature-driven milestones.
+Each milestone's goal is to ship an identified set of features in a short time (i.e. a few weeks).

-High level scope of a milestone is agreed on by the whole team.
-Developers then create a set of atomic and detailed github issues.
-Based on those an estimated delivery date is defined.
+1. The high level scope of a milestone is agreed on by the whole team.
+2. Developers then create a set of atomic and detailed github issues.
+3. Based on those an estimated delivery date is defined.
-Reasonable efforts are made to not modify the scope of a milestone once started.
+4. Reasonable efforts are made to not modify the scope of a milestone once started.

-Issues are closed regularly to get good sense of progress.
+5. Issues are closed regularly to get good sense of progress.
-If finished early, development proceed to next milestone.
+6. If finished early, development proceed to next milestone.

 # Workflow

-Once an issue assigned, a developer work on implementing and once ready pushes a PR.
-It's then its responsibility to make sure this PR gets merged quicåk.
+Once an issue is assigned, a developer will work on implementing the feature or fixing a bug.
+Once ready, the push a PR.
+It's then their responsibility to make sure this PR gets merged quickly.
 PRs are the only way to introduce new code in the codebase.

 A [trunk based development](https://paulhammant.com/2013/04/05/what-is-trunk-based-development/) model is followed.
-A PR is reviewed with great care: ultimate goal is zero regression and master is considered production quality.
+A PR is reviewed with great care: our ultimate goal is zero regressions, and master is considered production quality.

 ## Pull request content